jefmeijvis/old.jefmeijvis.com/content/005-creating-a-chat-component-with-svelte.md

 Looking great so far!
 We are able to render the message, the user and the timestamp in an interactive chat window.
 Based on which user we specified in code, we can determine which chat bubbles are ours.

 ### Control panel
 Let's finish our chatbox by adding a control panel (controls.svelte).
 As props to this subcomponent we define a user, a send function and a message.
-We group eveything together in a div with classname controls.
+We group everything together in a div with classname controls.
 The first p element contains a input field that is bound to the 'user' variable.
 The textarea below is bound to the message variable.
 Our button contains an on:click event that fires the send method that is provided by the top level chatbox component.

 ```svelte
 <script>